szabgab/perlmaven.com/sites/en/pages/periodic-ci-for-dormant-code.md

 maybe a security flaw then the authors of the upstream module might have decided to upload a non-functional version of the module.

-The CPAN Testers would not catch <b>my</b> module breaking as they would not test it.
+The CPAN Testers would not catch **my** module breaking as they would not test it.

 ## Solution